 Nodes

 The University of Texas at Tyler Health Science Center is the only academic medical center in Northeast Texas and serves a region of 23 rural counties.
 The region is characterized by 1) low income and below state average education level, 2) older average age, 3) high rates of chronic illness, 4) high rates of mental health problems, and 5) underutilization/limited access to mental health resources.
-The Department of Psychiatry and Behavioral Medicine serves the community not only by providing quality, affordable mental health care, but also by training the next generation of providers in culturally competent services.
+The Robert M. Rogers Department of Psychiatry serves the community by providing quality, affordable mental health care and training the next generation of providers in culturally competent services.

 Kiley Schneider, PsyD